AdguardTeam/KnowledgeBase/docs/adguard-for-ios/overview.md

 ### Content blockers {#content-blockers}

 Content blockers serve as 'containers' for filtering rules that do the actual job of blocking ads and tracking.
 AdGuard for iOS contains six content blockers: General, Privacy, Social, Security, Custom, and Other.
 Previously Apple only allowed each content blocker to contain a maximum of 50K filtering rules, but with iOS 15 release the upper limit has moved to 150K rules.

-All content blockers, their statuses, which thematic filters they currently include, and a total number of used filtering rules can be found on the respective screen in *Advanced settings* (tap the gear icon at the bottom right→*General*→*Advanced settings*→*Content blockers*).
+All content blockers, their statuses, which thematic filters they currently include, and a total number of used filtering rules can be found on the respective screen in *Advanced settings* (tap the gear icon at the bottom right → *General* → *Advanced settings* → *Content blockers*).

 ![Content blockers *mobile_border](https://cdn.adtidy.org/public/Adguard/kb/iOS/features/content_blockers_en.jpeg)